liujiacode/EffectiveMass/README.md

 * **v2.0.2:** Add an example.
 Add band index outputs.
 Fix negative gap bug.

-## Known Bugs
+## Known Bugs and Issues
 #### EffectiveMass
-* This script is written for Materials Studio 8.0.
+* **"list index out of range"**: This script is written for Materials Studio 8.0.
 If you are using Materials Studio 2017 or higher, it may stop with an error "list index out of range".
+Please see <a href="https://github.com/liujiacode/EffectiveMass/issues/4">issue 4</a> for more information.

+* **"unsupported operand type(s) for /: 'Vector' and 'float'"**: Please use Python 3.6 or later.
+Python 2 is not supported.
+Please see <a href="https://github.com/liujiacode/EffectiveMass/issues/5">issue 5</a> for more information.

+* **"Too many space groups record in model file"**: Please check your xsd file.
+You can open it with Notebook or other applications.
+Usually it contains only one "SpaceGroup" tag, just like `<SpaceGroup ID="7" Parent="2" Children="12" Name="P-3M1"` in EffectiveMass/examples/Effective_Mass_of_HC/HC.xsd at line 70.
+This script doesn't known which space group information is correct if your xsd file contains two or more space group tags.
+Please see <a href="https://github.com/liujiacode/EffectiveMass/issues/4">issue 4</a> for more information.

+* **"K lines and K path labels are mismatching"**: This script will verify the K point sequence automatically during calculation.
+In 2D materials, the K paths are usually consecutive with the end point of former equal to the start point of later, like "G-M, M-K, K-G".
+However, the sequence may be not consecutive in 3D materials, such as "G-M, Z-A".
+The disconnection of K paths may lead to this error.
 Please see <a href="https://github.com/liujiacode/EffectiveMass/issues/4">issue 4</a> for more information.